In this Guide

 We’re still giving Dyson the edge, though, since they do have higher reliability ratings overall.
 They also have fewer complaints about bad customer service and warranty coverage.

-While Shark has been improving, we have still read about plenty of cases in which customers had to ship their vacuums back to Shark on their own dime to have them repaired.
+While Shark has been improving, we have still read about plenty of cases in which customers had to ship their purchases back to Shark on their own dime to have them repaired.

 Dyson’s approach seems to be more about sending replacement parts to customers, rather than insisting that the vacuum be returned.